ValgulNecron/kasuki/readme.md

     idea of generating image
     with a seiyuu and va role.
     — This is possible, I'm not competent enough.
+    — Done
   - [ ] Get all the register users of the server.
     Working on it after finishing anime activity.
   - [X] Add studio search.
   - [X] Add commands that give the best waifu. — Done.

 - AI submodule:
   - [X] Image generation with AI. — Done.